-While the Spanish Alano originate from Spain interestingly enough it got its name from the Iranian tribe the Alani.
-During the 5th century nomadic tribes from Iran moved into regions of Spain where they brought different types of dogs known for hunting, livestock guarding and pursuit.
+While the Spanish Alano originated from Spain, interestingly enough, it got its name from the Iranian tribe, the Alani.
+During the 5th century, nomadic tribes from Iran moved into Spain, where they brought different types of dogs known for hunting, livestock guarding, and pursuit.
 These breeds formed the foundation of many of the Alunt type dogs we know today.

 The first written reference to the breed in Spain is in a chapter of the 14th century "Book of the Hunt of Alfonso XI" (Libro de la Montería de Alfonso XI) in which hunting dogs called Alani are described as having beautiful colours.

 In 1840, the English dog dealer Bill George imported a Spanish Bulldog he called "Big Headed Billy".
-He was used to increase size in English Bulldogs.
+He was used to increase the size of English Bulldogs.

 Large dogs that are similar in appearance and may share the history of the Alano Español include the molossers of the Canary Islands such as the Dogo Canario (Perro de Presa Canario) as well as the Mastín Español (Spanish Mastiff) and the Dogo español (Spanish Dogo).
-Among some of the South American breeds, descended from these dogs after brought by the Spanish explorers and conquistadores are Cimarron Uruguayo, Dogo Argentino, the extinct Perro de Pelea Cordobes and possibly, the Fila Brasileiro.
+Among some of the South American breeds descended from these dogs after being brought to newly conquered lands by the Spanish explorers and conquistadores are Cimarron Uruguayo, Dogo Argentino, the extinct Perro de Pelea Cordobes, and possibly, the Fila Brasileiro.